 Hunters face total ban on bringing trophy kills back to UK

-Campaigners are urging the government to fulfil its promise of the world’s strong ban on trophy hunting with comprehensive legislation
+Campaigners are urging the government to fulfil its promise of the world’s strongest ban on trophy hunting with comprehensive legislation

 Hunters will finally face a total ban from bringing trophy kills back to Britain, it has been reported.